theredfoxfire/wedusflare/README.md

 WedusFlare
 ==========

-Simple PHP framework, hello there especially you dude!
+Simple PHP framework on top of Symfony2 component , hello there especially you dude!
 Indonesian, help me to improve it.

 Thanks, best regards